 Writer and editor.
 Author of Mean Streets and Raging Bulls.
 Co-author of The Neo-Generalist.
 Ghostwriter of two books about leadership.
 Editorial and advisory services on books and other projects.
 Can I help you bring your writing idea to fruition?

-My writing services cover books, articles, white papers and blog posts.
+My writing services cover books, articles, reports, white papers and blog posts.
 Topics range from cultural studies, business and neo-generalism to literary criticism, film history and sport.
 These reflect personal research interests, as well as practical experience gained working in a range of industries.
-I welcome commissions to write original material under my own name, as well as ghostwriting opportunities on projects of any scope or size.
+I welcome commissions to write original material under my own name, as well as ghostwriting opportunities on projects of any size or scope.

 Whether helping you make a start on your project, critiquing a document or collaborating from initial idea to finished manuscript, I take on a variety of roles when providing editorial support.
 These include guide, sounding board, critical friend and copyeditor.
 The aim is to share whatever knowledge and experience I can, helping you develop as a writer, with feedback on structure, style, voice, grammar and content.
 In all cases, my services are bespoke, designed to meet your needs.